extension-js/extension.js/programs/create/README.md

 > The **create** part of [Extension](https://github.com/cezaraugusto/extension).
 Available as a standalone package.

-This package stores all logic needed by `extension` to create new projects.
+This package stores all logic needed by `Extension` to create new projects.

 ## Installation